 Search for fossils in the blocks of shale and also dig into the spoil.
 In addition, you can search the areas around the clearance, as these are more likely to yield fossils, as they are less likely to have been picked over.

-The Carboniferous beds at Writhlington are from the Upper Coal Measures Formation (Middle Pennsylvanian Series of the IUGS global chronostratigraphical scheme).
+The Carboniferous beds at Writhlington are from the Silesian (Upper Carboniferous) Upper Coal Measures Formation, which are from the Westphalian Stage, Asturian Substage.

 These lie within the Radstock Member, where coal seams frequently occur at the lower end.
 For this reason, Radstock became a very popular location for coal mines in the Avon area.
 However, due to the inconsistencies of these seams and the fact that they were usually quite thin, the mines eventually shut down and coal extraction moved to other areas.